axiros/pytest2md/README.md

 How to get those links working and that convenient?

-The module does offer also some source finding / link replacement feature, via the [mdtool][mdtool.py] module.
+The module does offer also some source finding / link replacement feature, via the [mdtool module.
 The latter link was built simply by this:

 ```
 [mdtool]<SRC>